Alexander Zverev: 2017: Two Masters titles, world No. 3

 During the 2017 season, Zverev greatly improved his results at the higher level tournaments on the ATP Tour except for the four major events.
+It was at this time Zverev, who had been using his nickname Sascha, stated in a postmatch interview with Pam Shriver, that he would no longer be referred to as Sascha.
+Zverev stated that only his close family can refer to him as Sascha, as he was born in Germany and identifies as a German, and does not want a Russian nickname to be used for his professional career.
 At the Australian Open, Zverev again pushed Rafael Nadal to the brink, but ultimately lost in five sets.
 His next ATP tournament was the Open Sud de France, where he won both the singles and doubles events.
 He and his brother defeated Fabrice Martin and Daniel Nestor for Alexander's first doubles title.
 The following month, he made his first Masters quarterfinal at the Miami Open, upsetting No. 3 Stan Wawrinka along the way.
 Nick Kyrgios defeated him at both Masters events that month.

 After a slow start to the clay court season, Zverev won two more titles in May, the first of which came at home in Germany at the Bavarian International Tennis Championships.
 He then followed up a second Masters quarterfinal at the Madrid Open with his first Masters title at the Rome Masters.
 He defeated Novak Djokovic in the final to become the youngest Masters champion since Djokovic in 2007 and the first such champion born in the 1990s.
 With the title, he also entered the top 10 for the first time.
 Despite his triumph in Rome, he lost his opening round match at the French Open.
 During the grass court season, Zverev made another singles final and again faced Federer at the Halle Open, but could not defeat him this time.
 He and his brother also finished runner-up in the doubles event to Łukasz Kubot and Marcelo Melo.
-At Wimbledon, he achieved his best result at a major event to date, ultimately losing to the previous year's runner-up Milos Raonic in a tight five set match.
+At Wimbledon, he achieved his best result at a major event to date, ultimately losing in the fourth round to the previous year's runner-up Milos Raonic in a tight five-set match.